scicloj/scinoj-light-1/info.md

 Siyoung Byun is currently a freelance fullstack Clojure developer living in Seoul, South Korea.
 She studied Astrophysics for her undergrad in Canada,  where she first got into programming and data analysis while running simulations of dying stars crashing into each other.
 Ever since she was introduced to Clojure at a previous employer in 2018, it quickly became her favorite programming language and her passion.
 Beyond software development and data analysis, she likes to hike, bike, knit, sew and snuggle with her cat in her free time.

+## Schedule (EARLY DRAFT 🛠)

+Notes:
+* all times are in [UTC](https://time.is/UTC) time zone
+* all talk durations include the discussion/Q&A part
+* data analysis talks are all 30 minute talk (some pre-recorded) + 20 minute discussion
+* background talks and special sessions are often longer
+* tea breaks are just open chat moderated by the emcees

+### Fri May 16th

+#### 9:00-9:25 Hello

+Settling in, discussing our plans for the day.

+#### 9:30-10:20 An intro to the Noj toolkit
+Speaker: Daniel

+This session will offer a brief overview of the [Noj](https://scicloj.github.io/noj/) toolkit.
+It will repeat some content from our [May 10th workshop](https://scicloj.github.io/blog/data-analyis-with-clojure-free-workshop-may-10th-initial-survey/) and mostly offer an opportunity to ask questions.

+#### 10:30-11:50 An intro to probability and statistics
+Speaker: Daniel

+This session will offer a brief intro to probability theory concepts and then use them to explain common statistical methods.
+It will repeat some content from our [May 10th workshop](https://scicloj.github.io/blog/data-analyis-with-clojure-free-workshop-may-10th-initial-survey/) so we can discuss it further at the conference.

+#### 12:00-12:50 Studying planning with a novel video game
+Speaker: Cvetomir

+Tik Tik is a novel video game that we developed to study individual and collaborative planning.
+Here we use this video game to study individual planning.
+We developed multiple levels for this task and tested these levels in a series of studies.
+These studies allowed us to identify a set of levels that lie within the capabilities of the general population.
+Moreover, they allowed us to determine level parameters that determine level difficulty.

+#### 13:00-13:50 Brain Data in Clojure
+Speaker: Lorelai

+This is an introductory talk to the field of Brain-Computer Interfacing, and how Clojure can power intuitive, composable data workflows for real-world brain data.
+Drawing from my journey through BCI research, I’ll demonstrate how Clojure's unique strengths simplify signal processing, data visualization, and working with APIs such as the OpenBCI 'BrainFlow' API.

+The session also invites a broader conversation about the ethical implications of brain-computer interfaces, and how developers can meaningfully contribute to this rapidly evolving field.
+This talk is for anyone curious about brain data, functional programming, or building new tools at the edge of human-computer interaction.

+#### 14:00-14:20 Tea break

+#### 14:30-15:50 Linear Foundations and Nonlinear Frontiers: A Journey Through Mathematical Methods
+Speaker: Jelena

+Our session isn’t just about listing techniques, it’s about the journey.
+We’ll explore how we move from the simplicity of linear models towards tackling the complex challenges real-world data throws at us.
+It’s about understanding our starting point and then, step by step, embracing the evolution that leads to breakthrough solutions.

+#### 16:00-16:50 Analyzing Nairobi Bus Routes with Graph Algorithms and Agent-based Simulation
+Speaker: Julius

+An exploration of Nairobi's new and existing bus routes  to compare differences in traffic congestion, transit time and ease of travel between points.
+We build a graph representation of the routes on which we compute metrics and assess the behavior of agents in a simulation.

+#### 17:00-18:20 Noj deep dive
+Speakers: Harold, Daniel

+This session is intended to provide the audience with a technical background for the more concrete data analysis sessions in the conference.
+ We will introduce a few of the [libraries](https://scicloj.github.io/noj/noj_book.underlying_libraries.html) behind the [Noj](https://scicloj.github.io/noj/) toolkit and practice using them to process, analyse, and visualize real-world data.

+#### 18:30-18:50 Tea break

+#### 19:00-19:50 The Impact of Lane Reductions: A Data-Driven Look at Oakland Streets
+Speaker: Heather

+The City of Oakland has done work to implement traffic calming measures on many of their streets.
+Do these reduce crashes and injuries?
+This talk with analyze the impact of lane reductions and addition of bike lanes and bus loading islands by examining crash data before and after the redesign in of Telegraph Ave in 2021.
+Then, I’ll look at Grand Avenue, which has not received any traffic calming measures, to explore who is currently most affect by traffic violence and who could benefit from similar interventions.

+### Sat May 17th

+#### 9:00-9:25 Hello
+Settling in, discussing our plans for the day.

+#### 9:30-9:50 Tea break

+#### 10:00-10:50 1D Viscous Fluid Flow Data Analysis Using Burgers’ Equation
+Speaker: Siyoung

+In this talk, I will share my early exploration into simulating and analyzing viscous fluid flow using the 1D Burgers’ equation as the beginning of my journey in computational fluid dynamics (CFD).
+I will walk through how I implemented the Burgers’ equation solver in 1-D in Clojure, referenced from the 12-step CFDPython series (https://github.com/barbagroup/CFDPython).
+Using data generated from my simulation, I will demonstrate how shock structures are smoothed by viscosity and how nonlinear interactions evolve over time.
+Along the way, I will reflect on the process of learning the essence of the Burgers’ equation, then implementing it in a functional programming paradigm, and close with a glimpse of future directions, including extending these ideas toward multidimensional simulations and more complex flow behavior.

+#### 11:00-11:50 Tropical cyclone trajectory modelling
+Speakers: Ram, Naimish

+Tropical Cyclone's happen every year and claim hundreds of lives and billions in damages.
+Accurate cyclone track forecasting is crucial for disaster preparedness and mitigation.
+Timely predictions help authorities issue early warnings, evacuate affected areas, and minimize economic and human losses.
+This project focuses on forecasting cyclone tracks using historical data from the India Meteorological Department (IMD) and Wind Velocity Vectors calculated using EUMETSAT's METEOSAT-7 data.

+#### 12:00-12:50 FlowStorm: understanding code by visualizations of execution recordings
+Speaker: Alejandro
+Joins the Q&A: Juan

+TBA

+#### 13:00-13:20 Tea break

+#### 13:30-14:50 Building a Data Science Ecosystem in Clojure: Lessons from the Tidyverse
+Speaker: Kira

+The Tidyverse transformed data science in R — not just by providing better tools, but by uniting them under a shared philosophy.
+Clojure, with its immutable data structures, functional paradigm, REPL-driven development, and a community that values simplicity and composability, is uniquely positioned to take these ideas even further.
+What we’re building isn’t just a set of libraries, it’s a new way of thinking about data.

+This talk is about how we get there, together.
+We’ll explore the principles that have guided the evolution of Scicloj, the challenges we’ve encountered, and the opportunities ahead.
+From our grassroots beginnings to a future of powerful, unified tools, this is a call to help shape the next chapter, and to imagine what data science and data engineering can become when they're built the Clojure way.

+#### 15:00-16:20 macroexpand-1
+This will be the first meeting in the new series of [macroexpand gatherings](https://scicloj.github.io/docs/community/groups/macroexpand/).

+It will focus on initiating new projects of research/teaching/implementation/documentation/study group, that we will be running towards the next SciNoj conference later this year.

+The session will begin by a few brief experience reports and proposals by participants.
+Then we will expand the discussion till we converge to actionable steps we will follow up on.

+#### 16:30-RAGgedy Ann's Big Adventure
+Speaker: Paula

+An introductory session for LLMs, Embeddings, and RAG systems

+#### Parliamentary Questions and Answers: Using noj to explore basic RAG techniques
+Speaker: Eoin

+As part of the Irish democratic process, members of parliament can submit questions to government departments and the answers are routinely published online.
+For this session, I will look at how this data could potentially be used to build a RAG model that can compile answers to typical questions asked of the government.
+I will also look at some basic ways we can try to test these approaches.